traceforce/timberjack/README.md

     Compress         bool          // Compress rotated logs (gzip) RotationInterval time.Duration // Rotate after this duration (if > 0) RotateAtMinutes []int          // Specific minutes within an hour (0-59) to trigger a rotation.
-    BackupTimeFormat string        // Optional.
+    RotateAT        []string       // Specific hours within a day (HH:MM) to trigger a rotation BackupTimeFormat string        // Optional.
 If unset or invalid, defaults to 2006-01-02T15-04-05.000 (with fallback warning).
 ```